stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 LDA ($04, X)
 ```

 The address specified represents the address `$0004`.
 The CPU first adds the current value in the X register to it.
 If the value in the X register is `$02` then the resulting address will be `$0006`.
-The CPU now reads the value of the byte at address `$0006` and the value of the byte after it, combining them to create a two-byte address.
-If the value of the byte at address `$0006` is `$34` and the value of the byte at address `$0007` is `$12` then the resulting address is `$1234`.
+The CPU now reads the value of the byte at address `$0006` and the value of the byte after it.
+It combines them to create a two-byte address.
+If the value of the byte at address `$0006` is `$34` and the value of the byte at address `$0007` is `$12` then the result will be `$1234`.
 This is the address that identifies the byte of data that the instruction should operate on.
-In this example, it is the byte in memory at address `$1234` that will be loaded into the Accumulator.
+In this example, it is the byte in memory at address `$1234` that the CPU will load into the Accumulator.

-Note that, as with the Zero Page, X and Zero Page, Y addressing modes, the result of adding the value in the X register to the zero page address is always another zero page address; only the LSB of the address is adjusted.
-For example, if the instruction is `LDA ($FF, X)` and the value in the X register is `$00`, then the CPU reads the value of the bytes at addresses `$00FF` and `$0000` to create the final two-byte address, not the bytes at addresses `$00FF` and `$0100`.
+Note that adding the value in the X register to the zero page address always gives another zero page address.
+Only the LSB of the address is adjusted.
+This is the same as with the Zero Page, X and Zero Page, Y addressing modes.
+For example, if the instruction is `LDA ($FF, X)` and the value in the X register is `$00`, then the CPU reads the value of the bytes at addresses `$00FF` and `$0000`.
+It does not read the bytes at addresses `$00FF` and `$0100`.

-The second indexed indirect addressing mode is the **(Indirect), Y** addressing mode and it takes the form `<mnemonic> (<some_byte_value>), Y`, where `<some_byte_value>` again specifies an address within the zero page, but the indexing is implemented differently.
-The byte of data at this zero page address is read, along with the byte after it, and the two bytes are interpreted as the LSB and MSB respectively of a base address somewhere in the CPU address space.
-The value in the Y register is then added to this base address to create the address that actually identities the byte of data that the instruction should operate on.
+The second indexed indirect addressing mode is the **(Indirect), Y** addressing mode.
+It takes the form `<mnemonic> (<some_byte_value>), Y`.
+The `<some_byte_value>` again specifies an address within the zero page, but indexing is implemented differently.
+The CPU reads the byte of data at this zero page address, along with the byte after it.
+It interprets the two bytes as the LSB and MSB of a base address somewhere in the CPU's address space.
+The value in the Y register is then added to this base address.
+This creates the final address of the byte of data that the instruction should operate on.

 The following is an example instruction that uses this addressing mode: